holoviz/holoviews/doc/FAQ.rst

 **Q: Can I export and customize a bokeh or matplotlib figure directly?**

-**A:**: Sometimes it is useful to customize a plot further using the underlying plotting API used to render it.
-The `hv.render` method returns the rendered representation of a holoviews object as bokeh or matplotlib figure:
+**A:** Sometimes it is useful to customize a plot further using the underlying plotting API used to render it.
+The ``hv.render`` method returns the rendered representation of a holoviews object as bokeh or matplotlib figure:

 .. code:: python